 It is pleasant when drank neat and works sensationally in a Gin and Tonic.
 My preferred way, though, is drinking it in a cocktail.
 They have to be well balanced, yet, if they are, the results are delicious.

 The 2021 Elephant Orange Cocoa Gin comes in the classic, distinctive Elephant bottle, but the cap is slightly different and more colorful.

-The new variation comes in the classic, distinctive Elephant bottle, but the cap is slightly different.
-As for every Elephant Gin, the label is handwritten.
-But for the Orange Cocoa version, you will also get a handcrafted, authentic Maasai bead.
+Like for every Elephant Gin, the label is handwritten.
+Moreover, for the Orange Cocoa version, you will also get a handcrafted, authentic Maasai bead.
 Those are authentic, handmade beads made by three women from a Kenyan Maasai tribe.

 Combined with Mediterranean Tonic water, Elephant Orange Cocoa Gin makes for a great Summer G&T with some extra complexity.
-Something you should try if you're looking for a light and citrusy summer Gin and Tonic, for sure.
+It's perfect if you're looking for a light and citrusy summer Gin and Tonic.